China–Syria relations: Military relations

-On October 19, 1999, Defence Minister of China, General Chi Haotian, met with Syrian Defence Minister Mustafa Tlass in Damascus, Syria, to discuss expanding military ties between Syria and China.
+On 19 October 1999, Defence Minister of China, General Chi Haotian, met with Syrian Defence Minister Mustafa Tlass in Damascus, Syria, to discuss expanding military ties between Syria and China.

-In August 2016 Guan Youfei, Director of the Office for International Military Cooperation of China's Central Military Commission, stated that: "The Chinese and Syrian militaries traditionally have a friendly relationship, and the Chinese military is willing to keep strengthening exchanges and cooperation with the Syrian military".
+In August 2016 Guan Youfei, Director of the Office for International Military Cooperation of China's Central Military Commission, stated that: "The Chinese and Syrian militaries traditionally have a friendly relationship, and the Chinese military is willing to keep strengthening exchanges and cooperation with the Syrian Armed Forces".

+By 2022, Chinese military advisors were reportedly in Syria to rebuild its military installations and to train their Syrian counterparts on a wide range of weapons purchased from China, including rocket launchers, machine guns and sniper rifles.
+It also included further cooperation between SSRC and China over Syria's ballistic missile program.

+Security cooperation

 Syrian Civil War

 Since his appointment to the newly created position in 2016, China's Special Envoy for the Syria Crisis Xie Xiaoyan has focused on diplomatic efforts including: achieving a cease fire, facilitating a political resolution to the conflict, humanitarian assistance, counterterrorism activities, reconstruction, and condemning chemical weapons use.
 Xie emphasizes the need for a full investigation of alleged chemical weapons use by the Assad government.
 Xie also states that the world must learn from the experiences of Iraq and Syria and avoid regime change via foreign intervention.
 As its Special Envoy emphasizes, China's position is that a political solution must be reached that respects Syria's sovereignty and rights to noninterference and nonintervention, consistent with China's Five Principles of Peaceful Coexistence.
-China takes an active role in facilitating a political resolution, including meeting with both the Syrian government and opposition groups.

 China also views counter-terrorism as a major concern to be addressed in the context of the Syrian crisis.
-In China's view, some of the Syrian opposition groups (for example, the Turkistan Islamic Party, or TIP) are terrorists.
-China attributes the uptick in terror in China from 2012 to 2015 as partially due to TIP, particularly via its ties to Uyghurs in China's Xinjiang province.
+In China's view, some of the Syrian opposition groups (for example, the Turkistan Islamic Party) are terrorists.
+China attributes Xinjiang conflict from 2012 to 2015 as partially due to TIP, particularly via its ties to Uyghurs in Xinjiang.
 China frames Russia's military intervention in Syria in terms of counter-terrorism operations.

-China has also cooperated with Syria on the issue of Uighur militants joining the Syrian opposition in fighting Assad's government, with some sources indicating as many as 5,000 Uighurs from Xinjiang having traveled to Syria in recent years.
+China has also cooperated with Syria on the issue of Uyghur militants joining the Syrian opposition in fighting Assad's government, with estimates of hundreds to several thousand Uyghur fighters in Syria and some working with Tahrir al-Sham.
 China has also allegedly increased direct military links to Syria's government, although more discreetly than Russia has done.
 Although China claims it has no military presence in Syria, there were reports of military cooperation in 2016, 2017, and 2018.

 In its position as a permanent member of the UN Security Council, China vetoed ten resolutions regarding Syria between 2010 and 2020, consistent with China's trend towards a more vocal position at the UN regarding matters of sovereignty.

-After over a decade of civil war in Syria, the question of who will be in charge of the reconstruction has arisen over and over again (though any practical activity in that direction will have to be suspended during the acute stage of the coronavirus crisis).
-China's position on this issue can be discerned by looking at its prewar relations with Syria and the way it has behaved during the war.
+Syria under Assad was one of 53 countries that backed the Hong Kong national security law at the United Nations in June 2020.
+The Assad government supported the Chinese government's persecution of Uyghur Muslims in Xinjiang.